 In other words, when you can temporarily make yourself subordinate to someone or something that is helping you, it is possible to be guided in the right direction.

-The first two Steps were about reflection – but the Third Step is about action.
+The first two Steps were about reflection – but the Third Step of the 12 Steps of AA is about action.
 At its simplest, this Step means deciding to get out of your own way.

 - The recovery process itself